 Idaho Birders know that City of Rocks, Castle Rocks, and the Almo Valley are some of the best locations in the state for observing Pinyon Jay, Virginia's Warbler, Gray Flycatcher, Juniper Titmouse, Bushtit, Greater Sage-Grouse, Black-throated Gray Warbler, and Plumbeous Vireo.
 Over 150 bird species have been documented in the checklist area, and over 100 species have been counted in a single day!

 Idaho's State Bird (Mountain Bluebird) is here, as well as nesting Golden Eagles, Ferruginous Hawk, Burrowing Owl, Canyon Wren, Green-tailed Towhee, Lesser Goldfinch, and many more that are recorded on the Checklist of Birds.

-City of Rocks exhibits many habitats that contributes to a diversity of birds.
-In just a short hike or drive one can easily encounter sagebrush steppe, pinyon-juniper woodlands, willow-choked streams, rocky canyons, aspen forest, mahogany woodlands, sub alpine fir, and alpine ridges.
+City of Rocks exhibits many habitats that contribute to a diversity of birds.
+In just a short hike or drive one can easily encounter sagebrush steppe, pinyon-juniper woodlands, willow-choked streams, rocky canyons, aspen forests, mahogany woodlands, sub alpine fir, and alpine ridges.
 Just about anywhere in the Reserve and State Park can be good birding, but check out these hotspots: Parking Lot Rock, Stines Creek Picnic Area, Almo Creek Wetlands, and Smoky Mountain Campground.
 Birders may want to purchase Birders Guide to City of Rocks National Reserve at the visitor center for $5.
 Back to top

 Horseback riding can be one of the best ways to experience much of the Reserve's backcountry.
 Often you can see more wildlife, explore steep rugged country, and more quickly escape the crowds.
 City of Rocks equestrian trails take you deep into the heart of the North Fork Circle Creek country, Indian Grove, and even 8,867-foot Graham Peak.